 We plan to expand our borrower base by attracting new borrowers and retaining existing ones.
 We will continue to diversify our loan product offerings, including scenario-based loan products with different durations.
 We also plan to provide loan products with risk-adjusted APRs.
 We expect to provide lower APR and higher credit limits to borrowers with higher credit quality as our borrowers enter into different stages of their lives and qualify for higher credit limits.
+In addition, we plan to offer loan products of shorter terms to selective repeat borrowers with appropriate credit quality.

 We will also optimize our sales and marketing efforts to broaden our borrower reach and achieve more effective borrower acquisition through multiple online borrower acquisition channels.
 We will strive to leverage our robust risk management and big-data analytics capabilities to identify creditworthy borrowers and increase our application approval rate, while maintaining a low delinquency rate.
 In addition, we plan to continue to use promotional campaigns to enhance borrower stickiness.
+For instance, we will promote Jiadai, a product which provides an option to draw down another loan, among selective creditworthy borrowers who have a loan outstanding and consistent repayment history with us.